INTERNATIONAL BROTHERHOOD OF ELECTRICAL WORKERS

 Local 98 gets involved in the communities of its members through its members.
 From park clean-ups to church sponsored outreach programs, IBEW Local 98 always makes time to help.

-We will continue to aggressively pursue all work opportunities in all of our jurisdictions.
-We will continue to recruit and expertly train future generations of union electricians and technicians while a focusing on inclusiveness.
-We will continue to support politicians who support Local 98.
-We will continue to hold government agencies accountable for enforcing the rules and regulations that ensure a safe and level playing field in the construction industry.
-We will continue the fight for fair wages and standards for our members.
-And we will continue our tradition of caring by supporting charities that make a difference in the communities in which we live, work and play.
+We will honor these guiding principles by aggressively pursuing work opportunities in all jurisdictions.
+We will recruit and expertly train future generations of union electricians and technicians through ATEI 98, while focusing on greater inclusivity.
+We will selectively support politicians who support Local 98 in deed, not just in word.
+We will hold government agencies accountable for enforcing the rules and regulations that ensure a safe and level playing field in the construction industry.
+We will continue to fight for fair wages and standards and safe job sites for our members, while working to organize non-union electricians and flip non-union jobs.
+Finally, we will honor our tradition of caring by supporting charities that make a difference in the communities in which we live, work and play.

 Business Manager, IBEW Local 98